 Most people qualify for premium-free Part A, but if you or your spouse haven’t worked at least 10 years while paying Medicare taxes, you generally need to pay a monthly premium.
 The premium may increase year to year, but has nothing to do with your health status.

 You’ll typically pay a Part B premium.
-The standard Part B premium is set by CMS ($134 per month in 2018).
+The standard Part B premium is set by CMS ($135.50 per month in 2019).
 There is a premium adjustment for people with higher incomes and some beneficiaries will pay higher Medicare premiums based on their income.
 On the other hand, if you have a low income, it may be possible to get help paying your Part B premium.
-According to CMS, most people who receive Social Security will pay slightly less than the standard premium each month for their Part B coverage.
 Read more about the Part B premium.

 CMS reviews premiums each year and from time to time, they may increase Medicare premiums to help balance the costs of the program.
 These premium increases typically affect all enrollees and are not tied to the health conditions of an individual enrollee.

 If you do not qualify for premium-free Part A because you or your spouse do not have 10 years of qualifying work history under Medicare rules, you can usually still purchase Medicare coverage.
-The Medicare premiums for Part A are $422 per month in 2018 for less than 71/2 years of qualifying work history and $232 for 71/2 to up to 10 years of qualifying work history.
+The Medicare premium for Part A is $ 437 per month in 2019 for less than 71/2 years of qualifying work history and $240 for 71/2 to up to 10 years of qualifying work history.

 Will my Medicare premiums increase if I have Medicare Advantage and get sick?